psychopy/workshops/3hrs/source/11basicBuilder.rst

     - The columns represent variables that we can refer to from PsychoPy
     - The variable names need to be unique and with no punctuation (case-sensitive)
     - The rows represent distinct trials (which we can randomise and repeat)
-    - In our case `cong` isn't actually used by PsychoPy but it's useful for analysis
+    - In our case `congr` isn't actually used by PsychoPy but it's useful for analysis

 .. nextSlide::